osisoft/sample-adh-pi_to_adh_read_only_data-dotnet/README.md

 IEnumerable<PItoOCSType> interpolatedValues = await dataService.GetValuesAsync<PItoOCSType>(streamId, startIndex, endIndex, 10)
 ```

-When retreiving events you can also filter on what is being returned, so you only get the events you are interested in.
+When retreiving events you can also filter on what is being returned, so that you only get the events you are interested in.

 ```C#
 IEnumerable<PItoOCSType> filteredValues = await dataService.GetWindowFilteredValuesAsync<PItoOCSType>(streamId, startIndex, endIndex, SdsBoundaryType.Exact, $"Value lt 89")